It is a serious crime to marry a girl to someone against her will.

 It is a matter of faith, trust, and religious honor, and therefore silence on it also becomes a crime.

-Just think, a father who deserves to be called a father, in whose hands is the life of a daughter, her religion, and her future as a trust, if that same father wants to marry his Sunni, righteous daughter to a person or a belief that is not correct in beliefs, only for worldly gain, family pressure, or social expediency, then it is not just weakness, it becomes incompetence, religious negligence, and blatant shamelessness.
+Just think, the father who has the right to be called a father, in whose hands is the life of a daughter, her religion, and her future as a trust, if the same father wants to marry his Sunni, true-believing daughter to a person or to a belief that is not correct in beliefs, only for worldly benefit, family pressure, or social expediency, then it is not just weakness, it becomes incompetence, religious negligence, and open shamelessness.
 The question here is not just of liking and disliking,

-The question is whether a father has the right to put his daughter's faith at stake?
+The question is, does a father have the right to put his daughter's faith at stake?
 Should a relationship that weakens religion be accepted only because of what people will say?

-In Islam, a father is not an owner but a trustee, and the job of a trustee is not to put the trust at risk.
-The daughter whom he raised on the word of truth, whom he taught the correct belief, if that same father chooses for her a companion whose belief is deviated from that path, then he is not playing with his daughter's future, but with her religion.
+In Islam, the father is not the owner but the trustee, and the job of the trustee is not to put the trust at risk.
+The daughter whom he raised on the word of truth, whom he taught the correct belief, if the same father chooses a companion for her whose belief is deviated from this path, then he is not playing with his daughter's future, but with her religion.

-What kind of honor is this that awakens for wealth, caste, or customs but remains asleep for the daughter's faith?
-What kind of father is this who forgets the accountability of the Hereafter for the expediency of the world?
+What kind of honor is this that awakens for wealth, caste, or customs, but remains asleep on the faith of the daughter?
+What kind of father is this who forgets the accountability of the Hereafter for the sake of the expediency of the world?
 Islam has made it clear that marriage is not just a relationship of bodies,

-But of ideologies, beliefs, and paths.
-Where faith is weak or corrupt, peace is also doubtful and the generation is also at risk.
-In such a situation, if a father is determined to bind his Sunni, righteous daughter to a wrong belief, then he is neither a well-wisher of the daughter nor a protector of the religion, nor does he recognize his responsibility.
+It is a relationship of ideologies, beliefs, and paths.
+Where the belief is weak or corrupt, peace is also doubtful and the generation is also at risk.
+In such a situation, if a father is determined to bind his Sunni, true-believing daughter to a wrong belief, then he is neither a well-wisher of the daughter, nor a protector of the religion, nor does he recognize his responsibility.
 This introduction opens the door to the bitter truth that if forced marriage is a crime, then forced marriage with a wrong belief is an attack on faith, and Islam has a clear, unambiguous, and inflexible stance against every such attack.
-O oppressive father and all the responsible people of the house, remember, a daughter is not just a member of your house but a trust of Allah.
-If her faith is shaken due to your stubbornness, greed, or wrong decision, then it will not just be a domestic mistake but an open mockery of religion, and listen, on the day when the account is stood in the court of Allah, neither relationship will work, nor tradition, nor any excuse.
-Your arguments will not be there, responsibilities will speak.
+O oppressive father and all the responsible people of the house, remember, a daughter is not only a member of your house but a trust of Allah.
+If her faith is shaken due to your stubbornness, greed, or wrong decision, then it will not be just a domestic mistake but an open game with religion, and listen, on the day when the account is set up in the court of Allah, neither relationship will work, nor tradition, nor any excuse.
+There your arguments will not speak, responsibilities will speak

-And the price of betrayal in this trust
+And the price of this betrayal of trust

 You will have to pay in full.

-*A request to brothers who are Sunni righteous and want to get married can contact*
+*A request to brothers who are Sunni and true believers and want to get married can contact*